Chris Thomas (music producer): Recording sessions with the Beatles

 Looking to break into production, Thomas wrote to Beatles producer George Martin seeking work and, in 1967, was employed as an assistant by AIR, an independent production company, which had been founded by Martin and three other EMI producers.
 Thomas was allowed to attend sessions at EMI Studios by the Hollies and, in 1968, the Beatles.
 He was there for much of the recording of the Beatles' self-titled double album (also known as the "White Album").
 Midway through these sessions, Martin decided to take a holiday, and he proposed that Thomas continue working with the band in his absence.
 Thomas recalled: "I had just come back from holiday myself, and when I came in there was a little letter on the desk that said, "Dear Chris, Hope you had a nice holiday.
 I'm off on mine now.
 Make yourself available to The Beatles.
 Neil and Mal know you're coming down."

 Thomas produced (without credit) "Birthday" and "Happiness Is a Warm Gun".
-He also played keyboards on four songs from The White Album: harpsichord on "Piggies", mellotron on "The Continuing Story of Bungalow Bill", and piano on "Long, Long, Long" and "Savoy Truffle".
+He also played keyboards on four songs from The White Album: harpsichord on "Piggies", mellotron on "The Continuing Story of Bungalow Bill", piano on "Long, Long, Long" and electric piano on "Savoy Truffle".